Dr Jan Selby

-|Post:||Senior Lecturer in International Relations (International Relations, School of Global Studies, International Development)||Senior Lecturer (Centre for Global Political Economy)|
+|Post:||Senior Lecturer in International Relations (International Relations, Justice and Violence Research Centre, International Development, School of Global Studies)|

+|Other posts:||Senior Lecturer (Centre for Global Political Economy)|

 |Location:||Arts B B381|

 |UK:||01273 876694 or 01273 678892|

 Jan Selby is Senior Lecturer in International Relations, and Director of the Sussex Centre for Conflict and Security Research (SCSR).
 His research focuses on peace processes; environmental security; the Israeli-Palestinian conflict; and International Relations theory.

 On peace processes, Jan's work explores contemporary peace negotiations, agreements and post-conflict peace-building within the context of global social, economic and geopolitical transformations.
 This has involved case study and comparative work on for instance the Israeli-Palestinian, Indo-Pakistani, Cambodian, Cypriot and Sudanese peace processes, plus theoretically informed analyses of contemporary peacemaking practices.
 An early stage of this research was supported by the UK Economic and Social Research Council (ESRC).
 Jan's most recent article in this area critiques 'the myth of liberal peace-building' within contemporary peace-building research.